Santos FC: Reprioritization, Rejuvenation and Renaissance of the Globetrotters

 In demand worldwide, Santos became the first globetrotting football team and played exhibition matches in dozens of countries.
-A war in Africa was stopped so that the two sides could see Pelé's team play.
+The Biafra War was stopped so that the two sides could see Pelé's team play.
 Under pressure from the CBD (Brazilian Sport Confederation), which the team did not want to risk their star players in unsafe stadiums in South America, Santos did not participate in the editions of the Libertadores 1966, 1967 and 1969.

 Players from Santos and Botafogo formed the basis of the Brazilian World Cup sides in Chile (1962) and Mexico (1970).
 On two occasions – against Germany and England – the national team had eight Santos players in the team.
 In six games of qualifying for the 1970 World Cup "The beasts of the Saldanha" played with six Santos players : Carlos Alberto, Djalma Dias, Joel Camargo, Rildo, Pelé and Edu.
 The influence of Santos was so great that the defense played with the national team the same numbers that were used at Santos: right-back with the shirt 4, right center-back with the second, left center-back with the sixth and left-back with three.

 Finally, left-winger Antônio Simões, Benfica and Portugal said: "I compare the Santos 62 team with the national team of Brazil in 70.
 These are the two best football teams I have ever seen.
 The 70 side is the confirmation of a game model that Santos already demonstrated long ago."